ketankauntia/Natours-Backend/README.md

 # Natours-Backend
 Built a restfull api with CRUD operations using mongoDb and mongoose.
-Server side rendering with Pug template and authentication added to data stored via encrypting it.
+Server side rendering with Pug template and authentication added to data stored via encrypting it and checkout the tours with stripe payments.

 - To run, connect to the database cluster
 - Install all node modules using : npm i